-Calculate the foundation for the barn.
-Selection and construction of a foundation for a barn.
+Calculate the foundation for the shed.
+Selecting and building a foundation for a shed.
 What to consider when choosing a foundation

-Lightweight wooden structures, which will be designed to store light gardening utensils, or will be set aside for poultry, for example, or small livestock, do not need a monolithic foundation.
-For such structures, a columnar foundation made of different materials is quite suitable.
+Light wooden structures that will be intended for storing light gardening tools, or will be reserved for poultry, for example, or small livestock, do not need a monolithic foundation.
+For such structures, a columnar foundation made from different materials is quite suitable.
 The most important advantage of such a foundation is its low cost compared to the monolithic version, and even a beginner in construction can build it!
 At the same time, such a foundation retains high performance characteristics.

-The foundation on poles can be set up in any landscape, even on moving soils.
-Carrying out hydro and thermal insulation work when arranging such a foundation is not a necessary measure, installation is carried out even without outside help.
-As a supporting base, most often they create pillars of concrete, brick, natural stone, foam blocks, sometimes they use wood pillars.
-True, in the latter case, the posts must be burned and treated with special solutions that will reduce the degree of decay, otherwise the structure on such a foundation will not stand for a long time.
+Pillar foundations can be installed on any landscape, even on moving soils.
+Carrying out hydro- and thermal insulation work when arranging such a foundation is not a necessary measure; installation is carried out even without outside help.
+As a load-bearing base, pillars are most often made of concrete, brick, natural stone, foam blocks, and sometimes wooden pillars are also used.
+True, in the latter case, the columns must be burned and treated with special solutions that will reduce the degree of decay, otherwise the structure on such a foundation will not stand for long.

-How to make a foundation from pillars - a step-by-step process
+How to make a pillar foundation - step by step process

-The process of erecting a foundation on pillars should be carried out in a few simple steps.
-The first stage is the preparation of the territory, which includes cleaning the area from debris, leveling irregularities and adding a gravel cushion, if the soil is clayey on the site.
-Then you need to make a markup, noting where which column will be located.
-Depending on how soft and mobile the soil is in your area, it is recommended to dig in the posts from half a meter to a meter deep.
+The process of constructing a foundation on pillars should be carried out in several simple steps.
+The first stage is preparation of the area, which includes clearing the area of debris, leveling uneven areas and adding a bed of gravel if the soil on the site is clayey.
+Then you need to make markings, noting where each column will be located.
+Depending on how soft and mobile the soil is in your area, it is recommended to dig the posts from half a meter to a meter deep.

-On hard soils, the depressions do not need to be strengthened, but on soft soils, a layer of reinforced concrete should be made at the bottom of each pit to protect the structure from possible subsidence.
-After that, we proceed to the second step - we make the formwork.
-For this purpose, boards 15 cm wide and 4 cm thick are best suited.If you do not want to mess with the formwork for a long time, make it from asbestos-cement or iron pipes, but these options cannot be removed after pouring.
-After installing the formwork, reinforce it with iron rods installed longitudinally.
+On hard soils, the depressions do not need to be strengthened, but on soft soils, a layer of reinforced concrete should be made at the bottom of each hole to protect the structure from possible subsidence.

-When the fuss with the reinforcement is completed, fill the future posts with concrete mortar with fine gravel.
-Try to tamp the grout as tightly as possible.
+When fiddling with the reinforcement is completed, fill the future columns with concrete mortar with fine crushed stone.
+Try to compact the solution as tightly as possible.

-Then we proceed to the construction of the grillage - that part of the foundation on the pillars, which distributes the load evenly between all parts.
-Again, using wire and reinforcement, we connect the jumpers, make a frame from the same reinforcement and mount the formwork.
-We fill everything with concrete and wait until it hardens completely.
-If you do everything neatly and evenly, then on the resulting foundation you can build a structure for a shed.
+Then we proceed to the construction of the grillage - that part of the foundation on pillars that distributes the load evenly between all parts.
+Again, using wire and reinforcement we connect the lintels, make a frame from the same reinforcement and install the formwork.
+Fill everything with concrete and wait until it hardens completely.
+If you do everything carefully and evenly, then on the resulting foundation you can build a structure for a barn.

-Do-it-yourself foundation for a foam block shed - features
+DIY foundation for a shed made of foam blocks - features

-It is much easier and cheaper to build a strong and insulated utility block at once than to strengthen and insulate the structure during operation.
-In this regard, foam blocks are the most successful option, since foam blocks themselves are an excellent insulation, while solid enough to act as a material for masonry.
-Although foam blocks are a light material, a solid foundation is also needed for a foam block shed, and you can do it yourself, without the involvement of specialists.
-It is best to make a strip foundation, under which trenches no more than half a meter deep are dug - it makes no sense to make the foundation deeper, the structure will have a fairly light weight.
+Building a strong and insulated outbuilding right away is much easier and cheaper than strengthening and insulating the structure during operation.
+In this regard, foam blocks are the most successful option, since foam blocks themselves are excellent insulation, and at the same time hard enough to act as a material for masonry.
+Although foam blocks are a lightweight material, a shed made of foam blocks also needs a solid foundation, and you can do it yourself, without the involvement of specialists.
+It is best to make a strip foundation, under which trenches no more than half a meter deep are dug - there is no point in making the foundation deeper, the structure will be quite light in weight.

-After the trenches have been dug, sand and fine gravel are poured onto their bottom, in a layer no thicker than 20 cm.
-The reinforcement frame can be made from rather thin rods with a cross section of 10 mm.
+After the trenches are dug, sand and fine gravel are poured into their bottom, in a layer no thicker than 20 cm.
+The reinforcement frame can be made from fairly thin rods with a cross-section of 10 mm.
 After installing the frame, formwork is made from boards and concrete is poured.
-It is extremely important to fill the entire foundation in one approach, therefore, if you are doing work without special equipment, then you will need at least 3 assistants to quickly mix the solution and supply it to the trenches.
-It will take several days for the concrete to fully harden - do not forget to water it in hot weather with plenty of water so that it does not crack.
+It is extremely important to fill the entire foundation in one go, therefore, if you are doing the work without special equipment, then you will need at least 3 assistants to quickly mix the solution and deliver it to the trenches.
+It will take several days for the concrete to completely harden - remember to water it with plenty of water in hot weather to prevent it from cracking.

-The foundation for a barn with your own hands is built in several ways.
-If you want this outbuilding to serve you for many years, you should treat the issue of building the foundation for it responsibly.
+The foundation for a barn is built with your own hands in several ways.
+If you want this outbuilding to serve you for many years, you should approach the issue of constructing the foundation for it responsibly.

-In private farmsteads there are often many outbuildings intended for various purposes.
-The most common of these is the barn.
-Usually it is a multifunctional structure that can be used to store a variety of working tools and household utensils, breeding domestic animals.
+Private backyards often have many outbuildings intended for various purposes.
+The most common of them is the barn.
+Usually it is a multifunctional structure that can be used for storing a variety of working tools and household equipment, and breeding domestic animals.
 Some owners set up a workshop in the barn.

-Regardless of the specific purposes for which the described economic structure is used, it needs a qualitative foundation.
+Regardless of the specific purposes for which the described economic structure is used, it needs a quality foundation.

-It is of course possible to build a barn without a foundation.
+Of course, you can build a shed without a foundation.
 But such a structure will not last long.
-The guarantee of the long-term operation of any farm building will be a solid and reliable foundation for it.
-It can be:
+A guarantee of long-term operation of any outbuilding will be a strong and reliable foundation for it.
+It could be:

 • tape;